SSEH and SEAG Grants

 For more information, contact the SSEH Grant office at firstname.lastname@example.org.

 The Student Emergency Assistance Grant (SEAG) is open to currently enrolled students.
-The grant aims to assist those who are experiencing an unexpected emergency that impacts their ability to complete the quarter.
+The gran aims to assist those who are experiencing an unexpected emergency that impacts their ability to complete the quarter.
 The grant can help with housing, utilities, auto/transportation, childcare, and health-related expenses.
 Gift cards are available to help with groceries, gas, and more!
 Care coordinators will work with you to navigate community resources and explore long-term solutions.

 Just submit an online application and a care coordinator will contact you.

 For more information, please contact a care coordinator at email@example.com or at 425.640.1271.

 Edmonds College participated in the Hope Center, #RealCollegeSurvey in the Fall of 2019.

 - Invitations to complete the questionnaire were sent by email to approximately 6,300 Edmonds College students and 1,328 students participated (21.1% response rate).